Early summer sunshine

 There's mountain biking, road cycling, tennis, fitness classes and even a climbing wall; all are included and for a little bit extra you can also give rock climbing a go.

 The cycling offers loads of variety, technical climbs, rolling descents and olive groves for the mountain bikers and some long open roads for the road cyclists.
 It's one of our top beachclubs for biking, you'll find a greater variety of rides and more bike guides here.
 There are guided mountain and road bike rides available each day or you can get together with a friend and head out free riding.

 With seven tennis courts (shared with Buca Beachclub), you'll be able to enjoy plenty of coaching and free play.
 If you're a regular player, know your way around the court and want to get more from your game, you should check out the premium tennis pack for some more intensive coaching.
-With just eight places in the group we recommend pre-booking premium tennis before travel to guarantee your spot.
+With just eight places in the group, we recommend pre-booking premium tennis before travel to guarantee your spot.
+Join us on the week commencing 23 September and you'll be able to play with Mark Petchey (former GB player and coach to Andy Murray).
+Mark will be at the beachclub all week and is running three pre-bookable clinics for players of all abilities.

 There's a climbing wall at the beachclub.
 If you like it, then for a little extra, you can book to go rock climbing.
 The site is about an hour from the beachclub with more than 30 bolted climbing routes.
 The minimum age to climb is eight years and all children under the age of 15 years must be accompanied by an adult (either climbing or spectating).

 Back at the club, stretch and relax or push it to the max with a high-energy class on the fitness deck by the beach.
-There's also a large (approx. 50m) swimming pool and a small gym with treadmill, step machine, exercise bike and free weights.
+There's also a large (approx. 50m) swimming pool and next door at Buca Beachclub is a gym with treadmill, Skierg, rowing machine, Trx, kettlebells, weight and weight bench.